Scott Chandler (American football)

 William Scott Chandler (born July 23, 1985) is an American former professional football tight end.
 He played college football at Iowa and was selected by the San Diego Chargers in the fourth round of the 2007 NFL draft.
 He was also a member of the Dallas Cowboys, New York Giants, Buffalo Bills, and New England Patriots.
-As of 2024, Chandler is the head football coach at Liberty High School in North Liberty, Iowa, near Iowa City.
+Chandler was the head football coach at Liberty High School in North Liberty, Iowa, near Iowa City.
+As of 2026, he is an offensive assistant at The University of Iowa.

 Early life

 Chandler played in high school in Texas at Southlake Carroll.
 As a senior, he helped his team achieve an undefeated season (16–0 record) and the Class 5A Division II state title.
 He registered 68 catches for 1,203 yards and 18 touchdowns, while receiving All-district and honorable-mention All-state honors.

 College career

 Chandler played college football for the Iowa Hawkeyes from 2004–2006.
 In his first year, he recorded 24 catches for 324 yards and averaged 13.5 yards per catch with two touchdowns.
 After his sophomore year, his production increased to 47 catches for 552 yards and two touchdowns.

 As a junior, he led the team with 47 receptions for 552 yards and 2 touchdowns.
 In his last season, he posted 46 receptions for 591 yards and 6 touchdowns.
 He left school ranked second in school history among tight ends with 117 catches for 1,476 yards.